LinOTP/LinOTP/README.md

 its modular architecture.

 LinOTP server also provides a modular architecture to calculate OTP values.
-Thus many different OTP algorithms like the OATH standards: HMAC (RFC 4226) and time based HMAC are supported by LinOTP.
+Thus many different OTP algorithms like the OAUTH standards: HMAC (RFC 4226) and time based HMAC are supported by LinOTP.
 But LinOTP's design makes it easy to create your own tokens with different algorithms or even challenge response tokens.